Marcos-Fernando/AnnoTEP/README.md

 * If you want to run tests, you can download the _Arabidopsis thaliana_ (Chromosome 4) file `AtChr4.fasta` from the repository.

+* This version includes a field for the number of threads to be used.
+This option is only valid in the full annotation, and it is recommended to have at least 4 threads on your machine.

 * The type of annotation and the results obtained are explained in section [Results Container](#results-container)

 **Step 5.** Within the interface you can enter your data such as: email, genome and annotation type and send it for analysis.
 When the work is completed without any errors, you will receive an e-mail informing you that the results are available in the directory entered in ``-v {folder}``.

-Step 6: You can follow the progress of the annotation via the Docker logs.
+**Step 6:** You can follow the progress of the annotation via the Docker logs.
    * In the terminal, type ``docker ps``.
    * A list of active containers will appear.
 Select the ``CONTAINER ID`` of the AnnoTEP image.
    * With the ID copied, type and paste: ``docker logs {CONTAINER ID}``.